 Dr. Bert Shapiro Award

-The purpose of this award is to recognize an individual or organization that has made outstanding contributions to physician-scientist training on the national.
+The purpose of this award is to recognize an individual or organization that has made outstanding contributions to physician-scientist training on the national level for a sustained period of time.
 The award is named in honor of Dr. Bert Shapiro, the longtime NIH MSTP Director who encouraged collaboration among MD-PhD programs and ceaselessly advocated for their support.

 Frequency: The award may be given annually at the meeting of MD-PhD programs.